bids-standard/bids-website/docs/extensions/process.md

 The Steering Group evaluates:

--   Sufficiency of community feedback for the scope of the extension
+-   Sufficiency of community feedback for the scope of the extension.
--   Validator updated to include the Proposed BEP specification
+-   Validator updated to include the Proposed BEP specification.
--   Final review of the integration into the BIDS standard
+-   Final review of the integration into the BIDS standard.

 The BEP lead(s) will work with the BIDS maintainers to coordinate the community review period.
 The community review period is scheduled _after_ the pull request has been opened.